LazyRen/2018-Operating-Systems/proj_scheduler/DevNote.md

 ```
 struct proc {
 	...
-	int tickets;                 // If 0, it means it's MLFQ.
+	int percentage;                 // If 0, it means it's MLFQ.
 Else consider it as a stride scheduler.
 	int pass;                    // Counter for stride sceduling
 };

 struct mlfq {
 	...
-	int tickets;                  // If 0, it means it's MLFQ.
+	int percentage;                  // If 0, it means it's MLFQ.
 Else consider it as a stride scheduler.
 	int pass;                     // Counter for stride sceduling
 };